 Miscellaneous Plan

 Valuation Date June 30, 2021

 Measurement Date June 30, 2022

 Actuarial Cost Method Entry-Age Normal

 Cost Method

 Actuarial Assumptions:

 Discount Rate 6.90%

 Inflation 2.300%

 Payroll Growth 2.750%

-Projected Salary Increa ase (1)
+Projected Salary Increase(1)

 Mortality (2)

-Post Retirement Benef fit Increase (3)
+Post Retirement Benefit Increase(3)

-(1) Varies by entry age an d service.
+(1)Varies by entry age and service.

-(2) The mortality table use data.
-The probabilitie CalPERS Experience of Preretirement and generational mortality published by the Soci table, please refer to the ed was developed based on CaIPERS-specific es of mortality are based on the 2021 Study for the period from 2001 to 2019.
-Post-retirement mortality rates include improvement using 80% of Scale MP-2020 ety of Actuaries.
-For more details on this he CaIPERS Experience Study and Review of steport from November 2021 that can be
+(2) The mortality table used was deve specific data.
+The probabilities of m 2021 CalPERS Experience Study for 2019.
+Preretirement and Post-retire generational mortality improvemen published by the Society of Actuarie table, please refer to the CalPERS E of Actuarial Assumptions report fro be found on the CalPERS website. nortality are based on the r the period from 2001 to ement mortality rates include t using 80% of Scale MP-2020 es.
+For more details on this experience Study and Review

-DLA or 2.30% until Purchasing Power Floor on purchasing power applies, 2.30%
+(3)The less of contract COLA or 2.30 Protection Allowance Floor on purc thereafter.
+3

-All other actuarial assumptions used in the June 30, 2021 valuation were based on the CalPERS Experience Study and Review Actuarial Assumptions report from November 2021.
+measurement date will be recognized as a reduction of All other actuarial assumptions used in the June 30, 2021 valuation were based on the CalPERS Experience Study and Review Actuarial Assumptions report from November 2021.